matrix-org/matrix-spec/content/client-server-api/_index.md

 The client should present the user with a checkbox to accept each policy, including a link to the provided url.
-Once the user has done so, the client submits an `auth` dict as follows, to indicate that all of the policies have been accepted:
+Once the user has done so, the client submits an `auth` dict with just the `type` and `session`, as follows, to indicate that all of the policies have been accepted:

 ```json
 {